-There’s been a shift in the way we interact, new expectations are forming, generational change seems to occur in an ever shortening timeframe.
+I’ve noticed a shift in the way we interact, new expectations are forming, generational change seems to occur in an ever shortening timeframe.
 Countless images are now shared online, supported by ever growing communities.
 It’s a collective conversation that’s morphing all the time.
-A deeply connected space is shared, and yet we must navigate our own direction.
+A deeply connected space is shared, yet we must navigate our own direction.

-I take little interest in online trends, yet I can’t help seeing the effects of this new conversation.
-Places for example, which used to be unknown have now become mainstream.
-Not long ago, discovery used to come through curiosity, exploration, and knowledge which had to be sought.
+I take little interest in online trends, I’d rather not see them at all, but I can’t help seeing the effects of this new conversation.
+Places which used to be unknown have now become mainstream.
+Not long ago, discovery used to come through curiosity, exploration and knowledge which had to be sought.
 Time was needed to discover something new and with it came achievement.
 Now it seems the answers are at our fingertips, but it’s only an illusion.

 We spur each other on and there’s nothing wrong with that, but what are we spurring to?
-I’ve heard stories of photographers around the globe, individually or a little at a time, destroying the very landscape they’ve come to photograph, and all for what?
-A hero image perhaps?
-A boost in confidence?
-Some fun and a challenge?
+I’ve seen stories of photographers around the globe, individually or a little at a time, destroying the landscape they’ve come to photograph, and all for what?
 Is that what photography’s about for me?
 I hope not, I’d rather give up my cameras all together than leave the world that way.

 So I’ve had to think.
 What really matters in photography?
 What really matters to me?
 What really matters to us?
 How does all this come together and how do I express it?
 The answers aren’t online, the answers aren’t written yet and likely never will be.
 This is my journey and only I can follow it.